paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/Windows_Server_Install/WinSrvInstall.md

 [![Select creation type](images/config-cn6.jpg)](images/config-cn6.jpg)

 This is basically how I will be creating all of my Windows Servers.
+Usually in my production environment I will have a License key to use but since I'm doing this in my homelab that will be blown away after I'm done, it's not currently needed.
 The only things I will change will be the **Computer Name** and the **IP Address**.

+Installing the Windows Server operating system is really just to first step.
+Currently you just have a Computer, it currently doesn't server an purpose but we will change that when we start adding different roles and features to our Servers.

+My next step will be to install the **Active Directory** Role on my new DC-01 Server.